anthony-firn/CPU-FPGA-Tutorial/README.md

 - **Permissions and Privileges:**

-  - Programming the FPGA (`fpgaconf`) may require `sudo` privileges.
+  - Programming the FPGA may require `sudo` privileges.
-  - Ensure you have the necessary permissions on the DevCloud.
-If you encounter permission issues, contact Intel DevCloud support.
+  - Ensure you have the necessary permissions on the FPGA instance.

 - **Resource Usage:**

-  - FPGA compilation is resource-intensive and time-consuming.
+  - FPGA compilation can be resource-intensive and time-consuming.
-  - Be mindful of DevCloud usage policies and time limits on interactive sessions.
+  - Be mindful of instance usage and billing on Alibaba Cloud.

 - **Security Considerations:**

   - The communication between CPU and FPGA over PCIe is considered secure within the cloud environment.
-  - OPAE provides mechanisms for secure communication, but always ensure your code handles data securely.
+  - XRT provides mechanisms for secure communication, but always ensure your code handles data securely.

 - **Driver Interface:**

-  - OPAE is fully open-source, satisfying your requirement for open-source drivers.
+  - XRT is fully open-source, satisfying your requirement for open-source drivers.
-  - The OPAE SDK is licensed under the BSD-3-Clause license.
+  - The XRT SDK is licensed under the Apache License 2.0.

 - **Alternative Options:**

-  - If Intel DevCloud does not meet your needs due to permissions or other limitations, consider other cloud providers like Nimbix Cloud or hosting providers that offer physical access to FPGA servers with open-source support.
+  - If Alibaba Cloud does not meet your needs due to restrictions, consider other cloud providers like AWS EC2 F1 instances or local FPGA development boards.